Small Business Restructuring Eligibility Guide | Can You Qualify?

 • Bank loans and overdrafts

-• Director loans
+• Director and shareholder loans

-• Related company debts
+• Related company liabilities

 What's not included in the threshold: